nistvan86/esphome-q7rf/readme.md

 # esphome-q7rf

 This is an ESPHome custom component which allows you to control a Computherm/Delta Q7RF/Q8RF receiver equiped furnace using a TI CC1101 transceiver module.
-This component defines a switch platform for state toggling and a service for pairing.
+It defines a switch platform for state toggling and a service for pairing.

 I've tested this project with an ESP8266 module (NodeMCU).
-It should work with the ESP32 as well, since protocol timing critical part is done by the CC1101 modem, but haven't tried it yet.
+It should work with the ESP32 as well, since protocol timing critical part is done by the CC1101 modem.

 Current tested compatible ESPHome version: v2021.10.3